HAWAII SCOTS

 A look in today's telephone books of the Islands will reveal a large amount of Scottish surnames, the descendants of settlers who through the years arrived in Hawaii, and found a place as beautiful as their far mountainous homeland, filled with people similar to those they left behind with a special welcoming spirit.......ALOHA.

-There are Scottish organisations in the Hawaiian Islands, namely 'The Caledonian Society of Hawaii', 'The Hawaiian Scottish Association' and the 'St.Andrew Society of Hawai'i' -- all can be accessed on our links page.
-'The Hawaiian Scottish Association's' yearly 'Scottish Festival' is normally held in Kapiolani Park, Waikiki on the first weekend in April.
+There are Scottish organisations in the Hawaiian Islands, namely The Caledonian Society of Hawaii, The Hawaiian Scottish Association and the St.Andrew Society of Hawai'i -- all can be accessed on our links page.
+'The Hawaiian Scottish Association's' yearly 'Scottish Festival' is normally held in the McCoy Pavillion, Ala Moana Beach Park in Honolulu, on the first weekend in April.

-Maui Celtic can be found in the
+Maui Celtic for years could be found in the

 trade tent all weekend, nearby the Clan tent, where you can find out more